 After seeing how easily Shawn was able to get the jammed slide opened I was mad that I had been charged $100 for a “Mobile RV Technician” to tell me it needed to go to a shop.
 If the guy didn’t know how to use the manual procedures I don’t feel I should have been charged.

-Shawn ordered the assembly that includes Upper and Lower Gear Racks, H-Column, Motor, Upper Bearing Block, Coupler, Shoes, Spur Gears, Torque Shafts and Gibs.
-Pretty much everything needed to replace the entire rear track assembly.
+Shawn ordered the assembly that includes Upper and Lower Gear Racks, H-Column, Motor, Upper Bearing Block, Coupler, Shoes, Spur Gears, Torque Shafts, and Gibs.
+Pretty much everything is needed to replace the entire rear-track assembly.

 Thankfully we paid for an extended warranty for our RV.
 This is the first big issue we’ve had with our motorhome so the extended warranty is going to save us from having to dip into our savings for this repair.
 The total cost for this repair was $1602.
 With our extended warranty we only had to pay the $200 deductible.
 So glad the warranty covered this repair!

-Currently we’re waiting on parts to come in from Lippert.
-They were ordered November 16, 2021.
-We were hoping for a two-week turn around but as of November 30th they had not shipped.
+Parts were ordered from Lippert on November 16, 2021.
+We hoped for a two-week turnaround but as of November 30th, they had not shipped.
 When Shawn called Lippert on November 30th they said if our order is in the next shipment they will go out on December 6th.

 December 6th came and went with no response from Lippert.
-Shawn called and talked to them but they don’t have any word on our parts shipping.
+Shawn called and talked to them but they didn’t have any word on our parts shipping.

-December 14th Shawn called and told me his card was charged for the parts so we guess they are on the way!
-Hopefully!
+December 14th Shawn called and told me his card was charged for the parts so we guess they were on the way!

 December 17th Shawn called to tell me that the parts were on his front step when he got home.
 Great news for us.
-He’ll do the install on Monday or Tuesday.
+He’ll do the installation on Monday or Tuesday.

 When I got a look at the parts they were manufactured on December 8, 2021.
 Lippert is building the parts and sending them out as quickly as they can.

 The whole problem was the V-Roller had been damaged somehow in the operation of the slide.
 This caused the jamming of the slide and all our problems.
-There is so much weight on the V-Roller it is no wonder it didn’t hold up.
-The slide that jammed has our refrigerator, kitchen and dining area on it so it is very heavy.
+There is so much weight on the V-Roller that it is no wonder it didn’t hold up.
+The slide that jammed has our residential refrigerator, kitchen, and dining area on it so it is very heavy.

 Vroom Slide Systems is the only competitor for Schwintek.
-It’s a direct bolt on replacement for the Schwintek System but much more robust with better motor attachment, bigger gears and tracks.
+It’s a direct bolt-on replacement for the Schwintek System but much more robust with better motor attachment, bigger gears, and tracks.
 After calling and talking to Brian Vroom we’ve decided on having his system installed on our motorhome.
-The Vroom Slide System is not cheap coming in at about $2800 per slide.
-We feel the upgrade is worth it for the peace of mind it’ll bring with all or our travels.
+The Vroom Slide System is not cheap coming in at about $2500 (as of November 2021) per slide.
+We feel the upgrade is worth it for the peace of mind it’ll bring with all of our travels.
 Just the repair of our slide on this issue came in at more than half that price.

 Since our motorhome is our “home” we want the systems to always work when we go to use them.
 RV manufacturers build these things as cheaply as possible to keep their bottom line padded.
 The Schwintek Slides are a cool design and work well in smaller RVs with smaller slides.
 But when you get to a 17′ or larger wall slide with the whole kitchen and dining area it adds up to a lot of weight for the small motors, gears, rollers, and tracks.
-For these reasons we are going to move forward with changing out the Schwintek System for the Vroom System come April 2022.
+For these reasons, we are going to move forward with changing out the Schwintek System for the Vroom System come April 2022.
 Now that we’ve changed to the Vroom Slide System see how things went here.

 Have you had issues with your slide system?
 What type of slide system do you have on your RV?
 Thank you for reading our article.
 If you have any comments or questions we’d love to hear from you below.